The washer and dryer at Ms. Sue’s starts early in the morning and ends late at night.

 It is, I’m observing, time for some new portraits.

-If you walk outside the Christianville front gate, past the security man sitting in a chair with a weapon by his side, you can make a quick right and follow a single lane road into the countryside.
+If you walk outside the Christianville front gate, past the security man sitting in a chair with an automatic fully loaded weapon by his side, you make a quick right and follow a single winding lane road into the countryside until you get to their front door.

-Less than a quarter mile, past the Old Well, you drop in to Haiti Made, grab a smoothie and visit with locals and foreign tourists.
+Less than a quarter mile, past the Old Well, you can drop by Haiti Made, grab a smoothie and visit with locals and foreign tourists in the heat of the day.

-Displayed on tables,walls and pallets are handmade items made by local men and women who are part of a craft co-operative.
+Displayed on tables,walls and pallets are handmade items made by local men and women who are part of the Haiti Made’s craft co-operative.

 Jan is in court today and works the register, takes orders, meets friends who come in with pitches for various community projects.
-There are Americans living in Haiti and many have Christian intentions.
+There are Americans living full time in Haiti and many have Christian intentions and charitable goals.

-Love and Grace are operative words today and the smoothies are smooth.
+Love and Grace are operative words today and the smoothies are truly smooth.
 My favorite is banana cherry, but some of the kids like banana peanut butter, or cherry lime.
-They are all made with real fruit.
+They are all made with real fruit and thick enough you can use a spoon to scoop them out of the glass..

 On this hot afternoon, with heat rising and the feel of rain in the air, going to Haiti Made makes a good comma in another long drawn out Faulkner sentence about hope and fear in a desolate Garden of Eden.